AstrosChen/echarts-map-tool/README.md

 # echarts-map-tool

-A tool that can generate vector data of echarts China
+A Chinese vector data generation tool for echarts